starship/starship/docs/config/README.md

 The `gcloud` module shows the current configuration for [`gcloud`](https://cloud.google.com/sdk/gcloud) CLI.
 This is based on the `~/.config/gcloud/active_config` file and the `~/.config/gcloud/configurations/config_{CONFIG NAME}` file and the `CLOUDSDK_CONFIG` env var.

+When the module is enabled it will always be active, unless `detect_env_vars` has been set in which case the module will only be active be active when one of the environment variables has been set.

 ### Options

 | Option            | Default                                                  | Description                                                      |